k-omura/truetype_Arduino/README.md

 # Display truetype font for Arduino
-Read truetype(.ttf) from SD and generate bitmap.
+Read truetype(.ttf) from FS(ex.
+SD/SPIFFS) and generate bitmap.
 And draw the generated bitmap on the display.

 TrueType™ Reference Manual
 https://developer.apple.com/fonts/TrueType-Reference-Manual/